vasi/ofchooser/README.md

 ### Building a boot script

 Make sure you have Ruby installed.
 Any Ruby version since 1.8 should work, so even old OSes like Yellowdog Linux or Mac OS X 10.4 should be fine.
+You'll also need the ERB Ruby module, which is usually installed by default.

 Run: `./ofchooser myconfig.cfg ofchooser.b`